r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 human wrote them.
 Recruiters are currently inundated with AI slop responses to custom questions and cover letters.
-From recruiter responses on Reddit, it seems that these are often instantly discarded if it's obvious that they were written with AI.
+From recruiter responses on Reddit, it seems that these are often instantly discarded if it's obvious that they were written by AI.
 Always look over any AI-generated text, and manually rewrite it if it doesn't pass the smell test.
 Emdashes and other obvious AI tells shouldn't be anywhere in your responses.
 I would generally recommend handwriting cover letters only for job apps that are worth the time investment, or not including